 Achieving any level of LEED certification is a strategic journey, one that takes precise planning and expertise in a number of areas, from site selection and construction to facility design and government regulations.
 Finding the right partner is the key to successfully earning LEED certifications for industrial properties.
 When searching for a development partner, evaluate candidates along the following factors:

-- Knowledge of LEED certification requirements and process.
 It’s important to partner with companies that are members of the USGBC and that employ LEED-accredited professionals.
 These experts can help buildings achieve LEED certification, when appropriate.
 Since the decision to have your building LEED certified is a choice, the cost-benefit analysis must be assessed for each tenant or owner.

-- Track record with public-private partnerships.
 At various points in the LEED certification process, tenants and their developers will need to work with local, state and even federal government agencies.
 Especially when selecting and remediating brownfield properties, developers may be required to navigate through a slew of public sector approvals and paperwork.
 Choosing a development partner with a history of government collaboration can ensure a more seamless certification process overall.

-- A vision of sustainability, inside and out.
 External building fixtures such as high-reflectance roofing and the use of raw materials all contribute to LEED achievement, but for industrial tenants, there are a number of long-term benefits available from bringing eco-friendly technologies in-house.
 Building warehouse or plant space that’s flexible enough to accommodate specialty energy generators, strategically positioned windows to increase natural light, or tools for reducing water and electricity use, can fulfill LEED requirements and yield cost-savings down the line.

 CenterPoint Properties: A Dedicated Partner in Sustainable Development & LEED Certification